 Buying car parts is often a matter of shopping around for the best deal.
 However, when it comes to parts your life depends upon, you can’t afford to go cheap.
 The best brake pad brands may be a bit pricier, but they’ve earned their spot due to the superior quality and reliability in emergency circumstances.

-When picking out new brake pads, it’s best to go in with an idea of what to look for.
+When picking out new brake pads, it’s best to go in with an idea of what to look for and what type of pad to get.
 In order to help with this quest, we’ve compiled this list of the top 10 brake pad manufacturers in the world, complete with some explanation as to why they’re so respected.

 Akebono Brake Industry Co., Ltd. has a long history of excellence.
 Founded in 1929 and originally producing brake linings for the Japanese army.
 In 1958, they began to include brake shoes and linings for Kodama express trains.

 Today, Akebono produces a wide range of brake products for everything from small cars to rolling stock, with the same commitment to safety and security across their entire line.
 Their pads are both asbestos and copper-free, and they also offer a full range of other brake parts.

 A good example of their workmanship can be found in the ACT908 ProACT brake pads which are highly popular among Toyota Camry owners.

 One of the oldest brake pad manufacturers, Wagner began its life back in 1891 as a simple electronics company that made fan motors.
 In 1909, they entered the infant automotive industry and actually designed a prototype electric car.
 This fascination with car electronics continued until 1946 when luxury giant Studebaker began to include Wagner self-adjusting brakes on their vehicles.